European Champion Clubs' Cup: Title-holder logo

 A separate "title-holder logo" is worn by the reigning Champions League champions in the following season's competition in place of the regular patch worn by the other competing teams.
 The logo is predominantly dark blue and was introduced in 2004–05, with Porto as the defending champions.
-The distinction between the title-holder logo and the badge of honour can be compared to the distinction between the Scudetto ("shield") worn by the reigning Serie A champions in Italy, and the stella ("star") worn by teams with over ten Serie A titles in total.
-However, whereas Juventus wear three stars as they have won over thirty titles, there is no provision for multiple UEFA badges of honour, as the count within the badge can be incremented indefinitely.
-From 2006–07 to 2010–11, the title holders also played with the match ball used in their triumphant final in their home matches, but from 2011–12, the title holders use the same match ball as the 31 other teams.
+From 2006–07 to 2010–11, the title holders also played with the match ball used in their winning final in their home matches, but from 2011–12, the title holders use the same match ball as the 31 other teams.

 The original design for the title-holder badge featured two of the interconnecting stars of the competition's star ball logo at the top, with the caption "champions" and the season of triumph in the centre of the badge.
-It was slightly modified in 2008–09 to feature the entirety of the star ball logo, albeit with the other stars faded out, and it was drastically changed for the 2009–10 competition.
+It was slightly modified in 2008–09 to feature the entirety of the star ball logo, with the other stars faded out, and it was drastically changed for the 2009–10 competition.
 Without the star ball background, it instead featured a design of the trophy which was used for the branding of the previous season's final.

 It was revamped again in 2010–11 to feature part of the star ball on show below the "champions" caption and the year of triumph.
-A replaced design was first worn by Chelsea in 2012–13; it featured an outline design of the trophy along with the year of triumph, the same design was kept from 2015–16 for the logo, but the material used on the logo was changed.
+A replaced design was first worn by Chelsea in 2012–13; it featured an outline design of the trophy along with the year, the same design was kept from 2015–16 for the logo, but the material used on the logo was changed.
 Starting with the 2021–22 competition, reigning champions wear a new logo, which still keeps the same design, but is grey and no longer keeps the championship year in it.
 In case the title holder also wears a multiple-winner badge, the number of victories is incorporated in the logo which is used in place of the starball.